OsborneSupremacy/net-sendgrid-email-client/README.md

 This application is a simple .NET MVC web app that serves this purpose.

+### Markdown Support

+Once nice thing about this app that has nothing to do with the reason it was created, is that it supports Markdown for composing the email message body.
+Obviously the email editor isn't going to be as slick as Gmail, however for people who prefer Markdown for editing, it's a nice feature that took about no effort to add, thanks to [Markdig](https://github.com/xoofx/markdig).

 ## Authentication

 If you only care about being able to do this from your local machine, you could just pull down the source and run the app locally in Visual Studio.